frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 us how to love.

-What is the great mystery that we find in the heart of Mary and in the heart of Christ?
+What is the great mystery that we find in the heart of Mary and in the Heart of Christ?
 That willingness to be on the cross, and the willingness to have their heart pierced by a lance, a physical lance, or by a spiritual sword.